Top 20 Websites in Australia 2022

 6. Twitter 2000 vs. Twitter 2022

-Twitter, the go-to platform for just-in news, celebrity scoops and political pandemonium makes the top 10 most visited websites in Australia.
+Twitter, the go-to platform for just-in news, celebrity scoops and political unrest, makes the top 10 most visited websites in Australia.

-Twitter hasn’t always been the news source that it’s evolved into though.
+Twitter hasn’t always been the news source that it’s evolved into, though.
 When it hit the scene in 2006, it was mainly used as a free way to send messages.
-In fact, the 140 character count was to make the messages pager friendly! (side note: it’s now doubled to 280) (side side note: Gen Z readers, this is what a pager is/was).
+The 140-character count was to make the messages page-friendly! (side note: it’s now doubled to 280) (side note: Gen Z readers, this is what a pager is/was).

-Nowadays, the platform plays quite a different role in the social media scheme of things.
-It’s evolved into a something akin to a newswire which is reflected in its evolution.
-Barely recognisable from it’s early days, Twitter of 2022 is a slick information-gathering powerhouse.
-Users get an at-a-glance view of trending topics on the right, they can explore (via hashtags), discover new accounts to follow and, of course, all of it is underpinned by algorithms that serve you your very own content de jour.
+Nowadays, the platform plays quite a different role in the social media scheme.
+It’s evolved into something akin to a newswire, which is reflected in its evolution.
+Barely recognisable from its early days, Twitter of 2022 is a slick information-gathering powerhouse.
+Users get an at-a-glance view of trending topics on the right; they can explore (via hashtags) and discover new accounts to follow, and, of course, all of it is underpinned by algorithms that serve you your very own content de jour.

-Overall, the design has evolved to focus less on messaging and messages, and more about promoting conversation, amplifying ideas and breathing life into trends – think #metoo and #blacklivesmatter – movements that may not have become the catalyst for widespread conversation about the need for social change if not for the ‘public square on steroids’ power of Twitter.
+Overall, the design has evolved to focus less on messaging and messages and more on promoting conversation, amplifying ideas and breathing life into trends – think #metoo and #blacklivesmatter – movements that may not have become the catalyst for widespread discussion about the need for social change if not for the ‘public square on steroids’ power of Twitter.

 7. Wikipedia 2001 vs. Wikipedia 2022

-While not a lot has changed on Wikipedia, it has moved with the times.
+While not much has changed on Wikipedia, it has moved with the times.

-Unlike many of the other sites on the list that are backed by big budgets and crack digital teams, Wikipedia (owned by the Wikimedia Foundation) is run by a small group on the payroll and also a much larger group of volunteers.
+Unlike many of the other sites on the list that are backed by big budgets and crack digital teams, a small group runs Wikipedia (owned by the Wikimedia Foundation) on the payroll and also a much larger group of volunteers.
 It’s also funded by donations, philanthropists and other benefactors.

-Not only does that mean that budgets are leaners than some (although they’re hardly poor) but it also means that:
+Not only does that mean that budgets are leaner than some (although they’re hardly poor), but it also means that:

 8. News.com.au 2004 vs. News.com.au 2022

-News.com.au has simplified their user experience and improved content discoverability by using comprehensive mega-menus that are simplified into nine clear links above the home page content.
+News.com.au has simplified its user experience and improved content discoverability by using comprehensive mega-menus that are simplified into nine clear links above the home page content.

 The other notable difference is the way ads appear on the site.
-There are many and varied ad units on the site and they’re clearly popular spots, with advertising revenues increasing 21% to $US405 million driven by growth in digital advertising across News Corps businesses.
+There are many varied ad units on the site, and they’re popular spots, with advertising revenues increasing 21% to $US405 million driven by growth in digital advertising across News Corps businesses.

-In line with best practice user experience, News.com.au now offers users the ability to sign up to a premium membership and create a personalised News.com.au experience with less ad interruptions.
+In line with best practice user experience, News.com.au now allows users to sign up for a premium membership and create a personalised News.com.au experience with fewer ad interruptions.

 9. Instagram 2011 vs. Instagram 2022

-Instagram has lived and breathed mobile since hitting the social stage on 2011.
-Until recently, users could view profiles on desktop but they had publish on their iOS or Android device.
-That all changed last year (2021) when they started allowing users to share, filter and edit content via desktop.
-Currently Instagram stories and reels creation is still a mobile-only deal.
+Instagram has lived and breathed mobile since hitting the social stage in 2011.
+Until recently, users could view profiles on a desktop, but they had to publish on their iOS or Android device.
+That changed last year (2021) when they started allowing users to share, filter and edit content via desktop.
+Currently, Instagram stories and reel creation are still a mobile-only deal.

 Previously called Hotmail, Outlook as it stands today amalgamates Hotmail, Live, MSN and, of course, Outlook itself.

-Outlook’s facelift is a good demonstration what happens when a brand leaves its old identity behind.
+Outlook’s facelift demonstrates what happens when a brand leaves its old identity behind.

-Out with clunky sign-up instructions, in with contemporary design that uses with long images, short content and a call to action prompt you can’t miss.
+Out with clunky sign-up instructions, in with a contemporary design that uses long images, short content and a call to action prompt you can’t miss.

 11. Reddit 2007 vs. Reddit 2022

-Reddit is often referred to as the “front page of the internet” because of the informed and up-to-the-minute content contributed by its 52 million daily users.
-With more than 430 million monthly active users and over 100,000 active communities, it’s ranked among the most popular social networks worldwide.
+Reddit is often called the “front page of the internet” because of the informed and up-to-the-minute content contributed by its 52 million daily users.
+With over 430 million monthly active users and over 100,000 active communities, it’s ranked among the most popular social networks worldwide.
 (Source: Backlink.io)

 The social news aggregator has experienced a monumental user experience shift from 2007 to now.
-Its former classifieds style was began its overhaul in 2018 to make way for a more user friendly bulletin board vibe.
+Its former classifieds style began overhauling in 2018 to make way for a more user-friendly bulletin board vibe.

-The new Reddit allows users to browse pages in three different ways and it boasts an infinite scroll.
-There are also with different ways to create new posts based on the type of content and a focus on imagery over the site’s former text heaviness.
+The new Reddit allows users to browse pages in three different ways, and it boasts an infinite scroll.
+There are also other ways to create recent posts based on the type of content and a focus on imagery over the site’s former text heaviness.
 The redesign also gives users more customisation options for their profiles and communities.

 12. eBay 2000 vs. eBay 2022

-The multinational online marketplace mega-star, eBay is host to 1.5 BILLION listings (Source: eBay Investors).
-Being at the forefront of online buying and selling, they’ve changed and adapted over time to accomodate the preferences and needs of their enormous trading community.
+The multinational online marketplace mega-star eBay hosts 1.5 BILLION listings (Source: eBay Investors).
+Being at the forefront of online buying and selling, they’ve changed and adapted over time to accommodate the preferences and needs of their enormous trading community.

-“We redesigned [the home page] and built a lot of new algorithms to make it a science-powered hub for you,” said Bradford Shellhammer, the Vice President of Buyer Experience at eBay in an interview with Medium.com.
-“And the goal was that there’s 180 million active buyers on eBay, so there should be 180 million different eBays because everybody’s eBay is different.”
+“We redesigned [the home page] and built a lot of new algorithms to make it a science-powered hub for you,” said Bradford Shellhammer, the Vice President of Buyer Experience at eBay, in an interview with Medium.com.
+“And the goal was that there are 180 million active buyers on eBay, so there should be 180 million different eBays because everybody’s eBay is different.”

-The homepage is in step with the evolution of consumer design with more prominent and refined imagery used as well as category navigation moved to the top of the page.
-More than that however, eBay has invested heavily in personalising the user’s shopping experience in line with Shellhammer’s ‘180 million different eBays’ goal by incorporating personal recommendations, product overviews, price comparisons and the introducing shopping events like the ‘Valentine’s Day’ example below.
+The homepage is in step with the evolution of consumer design, with more prominent and refined imagery used and category navigation moved to the top of the page.
+More than that, however, eBay has invested heavily in personalising the user’s shopping experience in line with Shellhammer’s ‘180 million different eBays’ goal by incorporating personal recommendations, product overviews, price comparisons and the introducing shopping events like the ‘Valentine’s Day’ example below.

 13. Bureau of Meteorology 2001 vs. Bureau of Meteorology 2022

-The forecast for Bureau of Meteorology’s website design may be bright, but they were looking bleak back in 2001!
+The forecast for the Bureau of Meteorology’s website design may be bright, but they looked bleak in 2001!

 14. Yahoo 2001 vs. Yahoo 2022

 In contrast to Google’s stripped-back minimalist design, Yahoo!
-AUNZ has moved away from its text-heavy days of yore but still endeavours to be the ultimate homepage for your browser – combining news, entertainment, search, weather and more in the one place.
+AUNZ has moved away from its text-heavy days of yore.
+Still, it endeavours to be the ultimate homepage for your browser – combining news, entertainment, search, weather and more in one place.

-Circa 2022 Yahoo!’s style is modern and image-centric, there’s a clear hierarchy of information for the user to navigate through and icons, buttons and sections have a clear purpose.
+Circa 2022, Yahoo!’s style is modern and image-centric; there’s a clear hierarchy of information for the user to navigate, and icons, buttons, and sections have a clear purpose.

-Yahoo! has also set its sights on delivering a second-to-none personalisation experience that’s aimed at keeping users on site longer by serving relevant content that appeals to individual users while increasing opportunities for advertisers to get in front of their audiences.
+Yahoo! has also set its sights on delivering a second-to-none personalisation experience that keeps users on site longer by serving relevant content that appeals to individual users while increasing opportunities for advertisers to get in front of their audiences.
 To achieve this, they’ve started rolling out fully customisable dashboards (currently US only and for Yahoo Mail users at first).

-According to a Yahoo! spokeperson, “Nearly every piece of Yahoo will be part of a moveable dashboard, letting users create their own unique page based on their interests.
-Modules featuring different topics like news, email, shopping, bills, to-do lists, sports teams and stocks let users build out the page to curate content and tools to personalize the way the Yahoo website looks.”
+According to a Yahoo! spokesperson, “Nearly every piece of Yahoo will be part of a moveable dashboard, letting users create their own unique page based on their interests.
+Modules featuring different topics like news, email, shopping, bills, to-do lists, sports teams and stocks let users build out the page to curate content and tools to personalize how the Yahoo website looks.”
 (Source: Digiday)

 15. Department of Human Services 2006 vs. Department of Human Services 2018